 Many think that castration is simply a means of avoiding unwanted breeding, but this is only half the story

 The benefits of castration go far beyond avoidable breeding.
 To castrate a pet is to prolong its life by safeguarding against illness and disease, such as breast tumours and pyometra in females and testicular cancer in males.
-With castration, the transformation in terms of aggression and territorial behaviour is significant, leading to a much more convivial and understanding coexistence with us humans.
+With castration, the transformation of aggression and territorial behaviour is significant, leading to a much more convivial and understanding coexistence with humans.

-Make sure that your pet is in 100% good health before taking them.
+Ensure your pet is in 100% good health before taking them.
 Sometimes a small number of exams may be necessary before the surgery.
 Always check with your vet.

 Avoid letting your pet jump up or any other physical overexertion during the first few days post-op.
-However, usually they start to feel much better within the first 24 hours of the operation.
+However, usually, they start to feel much better within the first 24 hours of the operation.

 Don’t be part of the problem.
 Be part of the solution.
-Neuter your pet!
+Neuter, your pet!